2019 Monster Energy NASCAR Cup Series: Race reports

 Kevin Harvick started on pole.
 Brad Keselowski had to pit early after getting into the wall.
 Kyle Busch won the first stage.
 Chase Elliott had a flat tire and slammed the wall.
-Daniel Suarez and Ryan Blaney made contact, sending Blaney spinning as Jimmie Johnson won the second stage.
+Daniel Suárez and Ryan Blaney made contact, sending Blaney spinning as Jimmie Johnson won the second stage.
 Ryan Preece blew a tire and slammed the wall.
 Kurt Busch got into the wall and spun after contact with Ricky Stenhouse Jr. and collected Michael McDowell.
 Denny Hamlin saved enough fuel to hold off teammate Erik Jones in overtime for his third win of the season and fifth at Pocono.